Léon Barillot

-Léon Barillot (11 October 1844, Montigny-lès-Metz - 8 February 1929, Paris) was a French painter and engraver.
+Léon Barillot (/fr/; 11 October 1844, Montigny-lès-Metz - 8 February 1929, Paris) was a French painter and engraver.
 He specialized in animals and landscapes.

 Biography

 His father owned a wallpaper factory, where he worked as a pattern designer.
 On the advice of Auguste Migette, a local painter and designer, he went to Paris to continue his artistic studies in the workshops of Léon Bonnat at the École nationale supérieure des beaux-arts.